rosedu/workshop-docker/README.md

 ### Assignment Checker

 A common use case for using containers is platform-agnostic testing.
-The `assignment-checker` directory contains a bash scripts which runs tests on an application by running it and comparing its output with a reference.
+The `assignment-checker/` directory contains a bash scripts which runs tests on an application by running it and comparing its output with a reference.

 Create a Docker image which is able to run this script, compile de application and run the tests.